Quantum-private distributed sensing

-We now investigate the verification protocol further by considering three main properties; the robustness to noisy GHZ states, comparing the privacy bounds with a direct evaluation of $\varepsilon_p$, and the impact of finite copy statistics.
-To test the robustness of the PPE task we prepare several GHZ states with added noise by setting the $\delta\tau$ away from 0 and compute $f$ in each case see Fig~\ref{fig:results}(a).
-For each state we perform QST to obtain fidelity values and we calculate the lower-bound fidelity using the stabilizers in Fig~\ref{fig:results}(b).
-In all cases, the lower bound is much smaller than the measured fidelity value, which ensures the protocol is robust to noise as the verification never overestimates the quality of the state.
+We investigate the verification protocol by considering three main properties; the robustness to noisy GHZ states, comparing the privacy bounds with a direct evaluation of $\varepsilon_p$, and the impact of finite copy statistics.
+To test the robustness of the verification protocol we prepare GHZ states with noise added by setting the $\Delta$ away from 0 and compute $f$ in each case, see Fig~\ref{fig:results}(a).
+For each state we perform quantum state tomography (QST) to directly obtain fidelity values.
+We also show the lower-bound fidelity using the stabilizers in Fig.~\ref{fig:results}(a).
+In all cases, the lower bound is much smaller than the measured fidelity value which shows the protocol obeys correctness as it never overestimates the fidelity.